sagemath/trac_to_gh/Issue 2689.md

 # Issue 2689: compute blocks and cut-vertices of a graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2689

 Original creator: rlm